|

 Eagle.

 A few stylized swastikas and other Nazi symbols surprisingly remain today on buildings in Germany.
-Baumholder -- This
+Augsburg -- These decorations appear on an

 stone swastika remains in the wall of a building on U.S. Army H.D.
 Smith

-is this period swastika carved into the stones of the retaining wall (I can't
+is this period swastika carved into the stones of the retaining wall.
+Berlin --

 Bendlerblock former Wehrmacht HQs building - part of the wooden parquet flooring